-Equalization rates are necessary in assessing units that cover multiple boundaries because New York municipalities do not necessarily assess property at the same market value percentage, and assessing units do not always share the same boundaries.
+Equalization rates are necessary in assessing units that cover multiple boundaries because New York municipalities do not necessarily assess property at the same market value percentage and assessing units do not always share the same boundaries.
 For instance, school districts may be located wholly within a city or spanning more than one city.
 These rates are essentially the ratio between the total assessed value determined by the municipality and the total market value determined by the state.
-In other words, the equalization rate is determined by dividing the total assessed value by the total market value.251 Equalization rates of less than 100 indicate that the municipality's total market values are greater than its assessed values, while a rate of more than 100 means that the total assessed values are greater than the municipality's market values.252 If the rate is 100, the municipality is assessing property at 100 percent of its market value and no equalization is necessary.
+In other words, the equalization rate is determined by dividing the total assessed value by the total market value.251 Equalization rates of less than 100 indicate that the municipality's total market values are greater than its assessed values, while a rate of more than 100 means that the total assessed values are greater than the municipality's market values.252 If the rate is 100, the municipality is assessing property at 100% of its market value and no equalization is necessary.

 251 N.Y.
 Real Prop.
 Tax Law § 842; N.Y.
 Comp.
 Codes R. &Regs. tit.
 20, § 8186-2.3; New York Dept. of Taxn. & Fin., Office of Real Prop.
 Tax Svcs., Understanding the Equalization Rate: A Guide for Property Owners.